 Since there are many versions of YOLO, I will choose YOLOv1 and YOLOv3 to talk about.
 And I focus only on 2 aspects: architecture input/output and loss function.

-I. Architecture Ouput
+I. Architecture Output

-SSD embraces the idea of multiscale detection, hence, at each of last layers, it produces a set of prediction.
-Given an image of input 1 x 300 x 300 x 3
+SSD embraces the idea of multiscale detection; hence, at each of the last layers, it produces a set of predictions.
+Given an image of input 1 x 300 x 300 x 3, this creates a set of outputs:

 Say for example, at Conv4_3, the output is 38×38×4×(c+4).